Project Materials

 Despite an impressive level of privatization activity across Africa and an increase in research on the operating performance of privatized firms in both developed and developing economies, our empirical understanding of Africa’s privatization program is limited.

-This evaluates the post-privatization performance of some Nigerian privatized enterprises.
+This study evaluates the post-privatization performance of some Nigerian privatized enterprises.
 Profitability, productive efficiency, employment, capital investment, and output are the specific indicators examined.
 The study compares the average value of any given performance indicator some years before and some years after privatization to determine the change.

 Pearson’s rank correlation was used to evaluate the relationship and level of technical efficiency in the chosen enterprises.
 These indicators have increased significantly as a result of the findings.
 Privatization is also linked to an increase in technical efficiency in the affected firms.
 The primary benefit of privatization in Nigeria has unquestionably been the reduction of politically motivated resource allocation.